 The Dossin complex was built in 1756 on behalf of Maria Theresa of Austria.
 The city built the barracks.
-The building served as infantry kazar for 2400 soldiers.
+The building served as an infantry barracks for 2400 soldiers.
 Later, the property was used for non-infantry and storage.
 In 1936 the building was named Kazerne Dossin, its full name was Kazerne Dossin de Saint-Georges, named after Lieutenant Général Baron Émile Dossin de Saint-Georges.

 |Picture by Pixabay